-ISO 9001 and its related quality standards are all based on the ‘Seven Quality Management Principles’ defined by the organisation in their guidelines and publications.
-But what’s the best way to embed those standards into the everyday thinking of your company?How can these principles become second nature to your employees and part of your organisational DNA?
+ISO 9001:2015 and its related quality standards are all based on the ‘Seven Quality Management Principles’ defined by the organisation in their guidelines.
+But what’s the best way to embed those standards into the everyday thinking of your company?

-- A process driven approach to realising quality standards,
+- Process driven approach to quality standards

-- A commitment to evidence based decision making
+- Evidence-based decision making

 - Strong relationship management of customers, suppliers and regulators

-Digital Solutions to Quality Compliance
+Are there Digital Solutions to Quality Compliance?

 Companies around the world spend vast amounts of money every year on EQMS solutions to ensure they can prove their adherence to the standards set out in ISO and by industry regulators.
 These heavyweight and expensive EQMS solutions are purchased as tools to control and manage the implementation of regulatory requirements such as training, storage of procedural documentation and product change approval processes.